spacelift-io/spacectl/specs/spacectl-to-v1.md

   - `show` - show current integration settings
   - `setup` - configures the GitLab integration
   - `update` - allows you to update your API Host, token or webhook secret
   - `unlink` - disables the integration and removes any settings
-- `spacectl bitbucket`
-  - `show` - show current integration settings
-  - `setup` - configures the Bitbucket integration
-  - `update` - allows you to update your API Host, user facing host, token or webhook secret
-  - `unlink` - disables the integration and removes any settings

 **_Questions_**: